seattlewomenpanthers at gmail

 Now, our mostly People of Color team has documented the stories of six women involved in the Seattle Black Panther movement.

-Then the individual stories will become part of the University of Washington Black Panther History Interviews
+The individual stories are now part of the University of Washington Black Panther History Interviews.

 Thanks in part to grants from 4 Culture.